How to Buy

 Before You Buy

-Review quotes and proposals from suppliers providing products and/or services to ensure you understand the the terms of the quote.
+Review quotes and proposals from suppliers providing products and/or services to ensure you understand the terms of the quote.
 Things to look out for include payment in advance requirements (not allowed by state procurement law), the cancelation process, and any restock or cancelation fees.
 This information should be included with the quote or proposal, and if not, please ask before agreeing to make the purchase.

 Buying Limits